theKashey/react-imported-component/README.md

 1. Add `babel` plugin
 2. Run `yarn imported-components src src/imported.js` to extract all your imports into a `run time chunk` (aka async-requires).
 3. Replace `React.lazy` with our `lazy`, and `React.Suspense` with our `LazyBoundary`.
 Literraly [monkey-patch React to do so](#monkey-patch)
-4. Add `printDrainHydrateMarks` to the server code code.
+4. Add `printDrainHydrateMarks` to the server code.
 5. Add `rehydrateMarks` to the client code
 6. Done.
 Just read the rest of readme for details.